 The hand digger tool of choice for most detectorists is the Lesche digging tool.

 This tool can sometimes be referred to as a digging knife.

 The digger is serrated on one side for easy digging and cutting through roots.

-Typically if you’re right handed, you’ll want the version that is serrated on the right side.
-Likewise, lefties will want serrations of the left side.
+Typically if you’re right-handed, you’ll want the version that is serrated on the right side.
+Likewise, lefties will want serrations on the left side.
 Here’s why: